infobip/mobile-messaging-sdk-ios/README.md

 4. Configure the new project to support Push Notifications:
 	1. Click on "Capabilities", then turn on Push Notifications.
 	2. Turn on Background Modes and check the Remote notifications checkbox.
 5. Install MobileMessaging using Cocoa Pods.
-The podfile example:
+When you are working with Cocoa Pods you need to open __.xcworkspace__ and not .xcodeproj file The podfile example:

 	```ruby
 	source 'https://github.com/CocoaPods/Specs.git'